 Prognosis varies: Two people diagnosed with a biphasic cell type may have drastically different prognoses.
 This is because biphasic tumors with a majority of epithelioid cells are more treatable.

-Second opinions are important: A proper diagnosis is important to secure the best treatment possible for biphasic mesothelioma.
+Second opinions can be important: A proper diagnosis is important to secure the best treatment possible for biphasic mesothelioma.
 Sometimes even doctors make mistakes, so consider getting a second opinion if your treatment options are limited.

 There are several key characteristics of this cell type: